stasm/spec/dom-overlays.markdown

 be `/foundation/licensing/website-content.html` in this case, regardless of the user's locale.
 It makes little sense, then, to have it in the source string.
-The tag makes the string harder to read and increases the risk of a localizer introducing an error (e.g., removing a quotation mark or accidentally editing the URL).
+The tag makes the string harder to read and increases the risk of a localizer introducing an error (e.g., by removing a quotation mark or accidentally editing the URL).
+Most of the localization tools don't check for HTML syntax errors either.

 In fact, the `href` attribute is part of the document's structure rather than its source content, and as such, does not belong in the localization string at